Where We Are (New Location!)

 Acupuncture in the treatment of Acid Reflux:

 Acupuncture and Chinese herbology are extremely useful in both managing and effectively treating acid reflux, frequently eliminating it altogether.
 As in so many situations like this one, an acupuncturist will evaluate the patient on basis of how their body manifests both the disease as well as other health markers.
-From this evaluation we create a treatment which is extremely tailored to the individual.
+From this evaluation we create a treatment which is tailored to the individual.
 It is this tailoring which makes for such an effective treatment.

 • An NIH funded study, published in the journal, Aliment Pharmacol Therapy, demonstrated that acupuncture was more effective than doubling the proton pump dose in the patient population studied.